BinTianqi/OwnDroidDocs/docs/Permission.md

 ## Device admin

-You can set unlimited Device admins.
-But device admin can do almost nothing
+You can activate Device admin easily, but Device admin can do almost nothing

 ### Activate